jordw/heftydb/README.md

         Record next = ascendingIterator.next();
     }

-    //Get a descending iterator of keys greater than or equal
+    //Get a descending iterator of keys less than or equal
     //to the provided key at the provided snapshot Iterator<Record> descendingIterator = testDB.descendingIterator(someByteBufferKey, snapshot);
     while (descendingIterator.hasNext()){